Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets: Methods

-We define context states as one of the following semantically grounded symbols $\{$\textit{Visible, Occluded, Disappearance, Irrecoverable}$\}$, some of which cannot be measured directly by sensors. \textit{Visible} is the state in which the target can be directly measured by the robot's sensors. \textit{Occluded} is the state when the target has been occluded by another object but is believed to be behind it. \textit{Disappearance} is the state in which the target is not directly visible by the robot and is not believed to be occluded by another object in the robot's field of view.
+System states include robot position, target position and context states.
+Positions of the robot and target are represented in 2D using an occupancy grid.
+Context states correspond to one of the following semantically grounded symbols:$\{$\textit{Visible, Occluded, Disappearance, Irrecoverable}$\}$, some of which cannot be measured directly using sensors. \textit{Visible} is the state in which the target can be directly measured by the robot's sensors. \textit{Occluded} is the state when the target has been occluded by another object but is believed to be behind it. \textit{Disappearance} is the state in which the target is not directly visible by the robot and is not believed to be occluded by another object in the robot's field of view.
 In this state, the target is believed to have been moved away by a person.
 Finally, \textit{Irrecoverable} corresponds to the case when the robot does not have information about the whereabouts of the target nor it can use context information to find it.